 A very memorable experience in Earthrise was working on the Ninth Circuit petition for review of a Federal Energy Regulatory Commission decision to permit the Bradwood Landing liquefied natural gas terminal.
 Working late nights, taking time off from other obligations in order to research, write and edit, and having the feeling of being directly involved in a pressing issue with real-world deadlines and consequences made for a great experience.

 Attorney, Food and WaterWatch

 After taking the Minnesota bar in 2009, I worked as a consultant for communities organizing against factory farms with the Socially Responsible Agricultural Project (www.sraproject.org) for 8 months, then moved to D.C. to take a position as the CAFO law fellow for Environmental Integrity Project (www.environmentalintegrity.org) in May 2010.

-I’ve been an EIP attorney for just over 2 years, and am coordinating EIP’s work on CAFOs and the Chesapeake Bay.
+I was an EIP attorney for over 2 years, and coordinated EIP’s work on CAFOs and the Chesapeake Bay.

 Ben Luckett ’10

 I am a staff attorney with Appalachian Mountain Advocates, a non-profit environmental firm working to protect the southern Appalachian mountains and communities from the harms inflicted by the coal mining (and, increasingly, natural gas fracking) industry.
 I began my employment with a two-year fellowship but have since been extended.
 Our primary legal tools are the Clean Water Act and the Surface Mining Control and Reclamation Act.
 I have brought CWA and SMCRA citizen suits to control the amount of toxic selenium discharged from mines, resulting in consent decrees that mandate costly treatment systems.
 I am currently drafting an amicus brief in the DC Circuit in support of EPA’s veto of the CWA 404 permit for one of the largest mountaintop removal mines in history.